- To ensure that the provision commissioned is of a high standard

 Before we agree to use an off-site provision we visit the provision and see what they have to offer and what they can offer the pupils that attend Oakfield School.
-We then ask for an outline of the course, copies of risk assessment, insurance details, DSB numbers, copies of safeguarding certificates and a completed SLA’s.
+We then ask for an outline of the course, copies of risk assessment, insurance details, DSB numbers, copies of safeguarding certificates and completed SLAs.
 Once the decision has been made for a pupil to attend the provision, we obtain parental permission and then take the pupils for a taster day or look around.

-- The school will use DfE publication Alternative Provision: Statutory Guidance for Local Authority’s (January 2013) as a basis for making arrangements for alternative provision.
+- The school will use the DfE publication Alternative Provision: Statutory Guidance for Local Authority (January 2013) as a basis for making arrangements for alternative provision.

-- Parent/carer will be fully involved in the process and any decisions taken.
+- Parent/carer will be fully involved in the process and any decisions are taken.

 - Pupils who are referred to alternative provision will remain on roll with Oakfield School and the school funds their place in alternative provision.
-The school remains ultimately responsible for the pupil, and the offer of alternative provision shows a commitment by the school to an inclusive approach to the pupil’s education.
+The school remains ultimately responsible for the pupil, and the offer of the alternative provision shows a commitment by the school to an inclusive approach to the pupil’s education.

 - Oakfield School will set up a meeting involving all relevant parties, including parents/carers and others as appropriate.

-Our Head of Curriculum, Health & Safety Officer and Safeguarding Lead will also visit the placements termly to ensure the work is age/ability appropriate and to ensure that providers are fulfilling their obligation to provide the highest level of education and support to all pupils involved.
+Our Assistant Headteacher for Head of Curriculum, Health & Safety Officer and Safeguarding Lead will also visit the placements termly to ensure the work is age/ability appropriate and to ensure that providers are fulfilling their obligation to provide the highest level of education and support to all pupils involved.

-The majority of pupils are fully engaged in the main school setting, accessing a full range of subjects with the goal of achieving GCSE qualifications or equivalents.
+The majority of pupils are fully engaged in the main school setting, accessing a full range of subjects to achieve GCSE qualifications or equivalents.